Exploring Famous Art Galleries Online: Enjoyable and Educational

 Some of the items in certain parts of the collection are described in words but lack images, which is frustrating.
-There is a button on the collection page that lets a visitor specify that they only want to see objects with images.
-Luckily for me, since paintings are my main interest, the paintings do seem to have all been photographed.
+There's a filter on the collection page that lets a visitor specify that they only want to see objects with images.
+Luckily for me, since paintings are my main interest, all of the paintings seem to have been photographed.

 Art History at the Metropolitan Museum

 The Metropolitan Museum of Art website also includes the Heilbrunn Timeline of Art History.
 This links to the items in the museum by time period and also includes information about that period.
 It's a great resource for art history students and for interested laypeople.
-It's also useful for researchers, since it includes a long list of references.
+It's also useful for researchers, since the essays include references.

-To find the timeline of art history, click on the "Learn" tab at the top of the home page. if you scroll down on the resulting screen, you'll see the link to the timeline.
+To find the timeline of art history, click on the "Learn" tab at the top of the home page, then on "Adults".
+If you scroll down on the resulting screen, you'll see the link to the timeline.